Hartebeest: Diet

 Hartebeest are primarily grazers, and their diets consist mostly of grasses.
 A study in the Nazinga Game Ranch in Burkina Faso found that the hartebeest's skull structure eased the acquisition and chewing of highly fibrous foods.
 The hartebeest has much lower food intake than the other members of Alcelaphini.
 The long thin muzzle of the hartebeest assists in feeding on leaf blades of short grasses and nibbling off leaf sheaths from grass stems.
 In addition to this, it can derive nutritious food even from tall senile grasses.
 These adaptations of the hartebeest enable the animal to feed well even in the dry season, which is usually a difficult period for grazers.
 For instance, in comparison with the roan antelope, the hartebeest is better at procuring and chewing the scarce regrowth of perennial grasses at times when forage is least available.
 These unique abilities could have allowed the hartebeest to prevail over other animals millions of years ago, leading to its successful radiation across Africa.

-Grasses generally comprise at least 80 percent of the hartebeest's diet, but they account for over 95 percent of their food in the wet season, October to May.
+Grasses generally comprise at least 80 per cent of the hartebeest's diet, but they account for over 95 per cent of their food in the wet season, October to May.
 Jasminum kerstingii is part of the hartebeest's diet at the start of the rainy season.
 Between seasons, they mainly feed on the culms of grasses.
 A study found that the hartebeest is able to digest a higher proportion of food than the topi and the wildebeest.
 In areas with scarce water, it can survive on melons, roots, and tubers.

 In a study of grass selectivity among the wildebeest, zebra, and the Coke's hartebeest, the hartebeest showed the highest selectivity.
 All animals preferred Themeda triandra over Pennisetum mezianum and Digitaria macroblephara.
 More grass species were eaten in the dry season than in the wet season.